How does it work?

 They look like any other hot water boiler and any other solar water heater.
 They are installed just like them - but they have an extra pipe out with clean drinking water.

-In Works, it is all about reusing energy.
+It is all about reusing energy.

 This principle is know from any multiple effect distillation system.
 In our case it is working solely through gravity and thermodynamics.
+And it may be the worlds most effective of it's kind.